WildSphee/roulette_dillema/README.md

 if you're betting even and odd at the same time of the same size of bet.
 The chance of you winning is 0, cause you never gain any money

 ## my theory is this:
-## Betting a even number straight up - lets say 12, while betting odd at the same time, you have a larger expected loss than betting 12 and even at the same time
+## Betting a even number straight up - lets say 12, while betting odd at the same time, you have a larger expected loss than betting 12 and even at the same time.
+As 12 is even, you are betting against yourself

 this script proved me wrong. turns out no matter the mixture of bet: even or odd at the same time / 12 or odd / 12 or even.
 The expected loss is still the same
 Its -1/37 percent every single time.